hannesdatta/course-odcm/content/_index.md

 _Instructor: [dr. Hannes Datta](https://hannesdatta.com)_

-## Learn how to mine the social web
+## Learn how to mine the web

 Welcome to the course website of ODCM.
-This course teaches you the nuts and bolts about web scraping and application protocol interfaces (API).
-Unlike most of the courses you find online, this course not only teaches you about the technicalities of using scraping and APIs, but also introduces a comprehensive framework that helps you to "think" about web scraping - specifically with regard to how to use scraping for conducting academic marketing research.
+This course teaches you the nuts and bolts about collecting data from the web.
+Unlike most other courses on this topic, this course not only teaches you the *technicalities* of using web scraping and Application Protocol Interfaces (APIs), but also introduces a *comprehensive framework* that helps you to *think* about scraping - specifically with regard to its application in academic marketing research.

 ## This website

-This website is the backbone of the course, and features two main sections.
+This website is the backbone of the course, and features three main sections.

-- The __course__ section holds a list of (weekly) [modules](docs/course/modules) and prerecorded lectures to watch.
-Even if you're not enrolled, you can watch these clips, but interaction with the course instructor is restricted to enrolled students only.
+- The __course__ section holds a list of weekly [modules](docs/course/modules), consisting of live streams, readings, and prerecorded clips.
+Even if you're not enrolled in this course, you can watch these clips, but interaction with the course instructor is reserved for enrolled students only.

 - The [__tutorial__](docs/tutorials) section offers a list of self-guided Jupyter Notebooks that teach you the *basics* of conducting web scraping and APIs.
+Use these to start your own scraping projects!

-- Finally, the __building block__ section offers a collection of code snippets in Python that you can use to build your own scrapers and API clients.
+- Finally, the __building block__ section offers a collection of code snippets in Python that you can use to build and extend your own scrapers and API retrieval projects.

-## Wanna enroll, or learn more about grading in this course?

-Then head over to the [course syllabus](docs/course/syllabus).
+## Want to know more?

+- If you'd like to enroll, head over to the [course syllabus](docs/course/syllabus) for all the details.
+The course offers seats to Research Master and PhD students from outside of Tilburg University.

+- Curious about obtaining a MSc degree?
+Then explore the [Marketing Analytics program](https://www.tilburguniversity.edu/education/masters-programmes/marketing-analytics), offered by faculty of Tilburg University's [Marketing Department](https://tilburguniversity.edu/marketing).

 <!--
 ## Glossary search